Common Agricultural Policy: Ex ante conditionalities

-MS declare their fulfilment or non-fulfilment of EACs in their programmes, and summarise it in their Partnership Agreement.
+MS declare their fulfilment or non-fulfilment of EACs in their programs, and summaries it in their Partnership Agreement.
 The Commission checks this information.

 When a MS does not meet some or all EACs, usually the MS is required to follow an action plan which allows it to meet the EAC by the end of 2016.

-In more exceptional cases – if failure to meet a given EAC is deemed to cause "significant prejudice" to the achievement of certain objectives – payments related to the priority concerned within that programme may be partly or wholly suspended until the problem is resolved.

 Performance reserve

 6% of the EAFRD financial resources allocated to a given RDP are placed in a performance reserve, which is provisionally divided up between some or all of the rural development priorities.